 This book’s subtitle says it all; ‟Connecting Sensors and Microcontrollers to the Cloud.”
 If you ever wanted to be able to remotely monitor or record sensor data via the internet, then “Getting Started with the Internet of Things” published by O’Reilly Media proves that the age of microcontrollers is upon us.

-This well-written book introduces us to the 'Netduino Plus' microcontroller board, which is fully programmable using the .NET Framework.
+This book introduces us to the “Netduino Plus” microcontroller board, which is fully programmable using the .NET Framework.
 The information contained in this book is will be of great benefit to anyone getting started in the rapidly growing arena of embedded devices.

 Click here to learn more about or to purchase this book.

-Disclosure: I received a free copy of this ebook as part of the O’Reilly Blogger Review Program.
+Disclosure: I received a free copy of this ebook as part of the O’Reilly Reader Review Program.